Contemporary European law: Centrality of the norm and the problem of the scientific nature of law

-The positive school of Italian criminal law
+Positive school of Italian criminal law

 Cesare Lombroso, father of the positive school of criminal law.

 Italy has always been very permeable to various legal doctrines, and this was also true for positivism.
 Several scholars, including Giuseppe Carle, Luigi Miraglia, Raffaele Schiattarella, Roberto Ardigò, and Giovanni Bovio, worked within this movement on the peninsula.

 However, it was in the field of criminal law that Italian positivism achieved the most interesting results.
 Based on the positivist principles provided by Bosio, Cesare Lombroso argued that the inclination to crime was an inherited pathology and that the only useful approach to dealing with criminals was the clinical-therapeutic one.
 Later, he also considered environmental, educational, and social factors as contributing alongside physical ones in determining criminal behavior.
 His theories, now considered scientifically unfounded but, which gave rise to the disciplines of criminology and criminal anthropology, were taken up by his student Enrico Ferri, who, regarding the crime, went on to "speak not of personal responsibility but of social or natural responsibility and the sanction, no longer as punishment, but as a physical reaction to an action that has disturbed the order".